jpursey/game-bits/README.md

 # Getting started

 While Game Bits code is designed to be cross platform, it is currently only developed and maintained on Windows with Visual Studio 2019 using CMake 3.14.0 (although many earlier versions of CMake are likely to work).
-The instructions here are for

 ## Dependencies